Risedronate (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Wait at least 30 minutes after you take risedronate before you take calcium or mineral supplements, iron supplements, magnesium-containing supplements or laxatives, or antacids that contain aluminum, magnesium, or calcium (such as Maalox®, Mylanta®, Tums®).
+- Wait at least 30 minutes after you take risedronate before you take any other oral medicine, including aluminum, magnesium, iron, or calcium supplements and antacids (such as Maalox®, Mylanta®, Tums®).

 - This medicine may interact with the dye used for bone scans.